openstack/freezer/README.rst

 Cinder backups

-To make a cinder backup you should provide volume-id parameter in arguments.
+To make a cinder backup you should provide cinder-vol-id or cindernative-vol-id parameter in command line arguments.
 Freezer doesn't do any additional checks and assumes that making backup of that image will be sufficient to restore your data in future.

 Execute a cinder backup::
-    $ freezerc --volume-id 3ad7a62f-217a-48cd-a861-43ec0a04a78b
+    $ freezerc --cinder-vol-id 3ad7a62f-217a-48cd-a861-43ec0a04a78b

 Execute a mysql backup with cinder::

    $ freezerc --mysql-conf /root/.freezer/freezer-mysql.conf
    --container freezer_mysql-backup-prod --mode mysql --backup-name mysql-ops002
-   --volume-id 3ad7a62f-217a-48cd-a861-43ec0a04a78b
+   --cinder-vol-id 3ad7a62f-217a-48cd-a861-43ec0a04a78b

 Nova backups

-To make a nova backup you should provide instance-id parameter in arguments.
+To make a nova backup you should provide nova parameter in arguments.
 Freezer doesn't do any additional checks and assumes that making backup of that instance will be sufficient to restore your data in future.

 Execute a nova backup::
-    $ freezerc --instance-id 3ad7a62f-217a-48cd-a861-43ec0a04a78b
+    $ freezerc --nova-inst-id 3ad7a62f-217a-48cd-a861-43ec0a04a78b

 Execute a mysql backup with nova::

    $ freezerc --mysql-conf /root/.freezer/freezer-mysql.conf
    --container freezer_mysql-backup-prod --mode mysql --backup-name mysql-ops002
-   --instance-id 3ad7a62f-217a-48cd-a861-43ec0a04a78b
+   --nova-inst-id 3ad7a62f-217a-48cd-a861-43ec0a04a78b

 All the freezerc activities are logged into /var/log/freezer.log.